At age eight, just before starting the second grade, my grandmother moved us from

 radio, with a mayonnaise sandwich and a glass of milk, and tune into one hour

-of kids programming.
+of kids programming. high point

-be Sergeant Preston of the
+The afternoon programming could be Sergeant Preston of the

 and his wonder dog King; The Lone Ranger and Tonto; Tarzan; Roy Rogers; Rex the

 Saturday mornings were also kid’s time: I listened to Sky King; Flash

 My favorite Saturday radio show was Straight Arrow.